LAGGOUNE-Walid/geopulse/README.md

 3.GeoPulse Server Processes UDP Packet Immediately: Data is processed immediately with minimal latency.<br/>
 4.No Response Needed (Data Delivered Fast): No acknowledgment is required from the server.<br/>
 # Protocol
 GeoPulse uses a JSON format to transmit data packets over UDP for real-time location tracking.
-The structure is designed to include all necessary information such as the application ID, client ID, and location data, making it easy to parse and process on the server side.
+The structure is designed to include all necessary information such as the application ID, client ID, and location data, making it easy to parse and process on the server side.<br/>
 Example JSON Structure
 ```javascript
 {